Satisfaction classes with approximate disjunctive correctness

-$(1)$ $T_{N}$ is $\mathcal{M}$-deductively correct (i.e., the conclusion of any from hypotheses in $T_{N}$ is also in $T_{N}$; this is handled the usual argument that shows that the classical Tarskian truth predicate is deductively correct) and $\mathcal{M}$-disjunctively correct (i.e., any disjunction in $\mathcal{M}$ that is deemed true by $T_{N}$ has a true disjunct).
+$(1)$ $T_{\mathcal{N}^{\ast }}$ is $M$-disjunctively and $M$ -deductively correct.
+This is handled the by usual argument by induction that shows that the classical Tarskian truth predicate respects arbitrary disjunctions and is closed under deductions, as noted in Remark 2.2.6.

 $(2)$ There is an $\mathcal{M}$-definable embedding of $\mathcal{M} $ as an initial segment of $\mathcal{N}^{\ast }.$

 $(3)$ $\mathrm{SSy}(\mathcal{M})=\mathrm{SSy}(\mathcal{N}^{\ast }). $

 $(4)$ $\mathcal{N}^{\ast }$ is recursively saturated.